siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 through longer horizons, more variables, and deeper internal steering.
 The difference is one of organizational depth, not of metaphysical category.

+This is not a claim made in a vacuum.
+Biology already contains many edge cases that strain the binary picture.

+Single-celled organisms can learn.
+A lone cell with no brain can still retain a trace of prior disturbance and alter its next response accordingly.
+That already shows that the old habit of equating meaningful inner steering with nervous systems is too narrow.

+Regenerating organisms such as planaria complicate the picture further.
+They can undergo radical bodily change while preserving organized behavior.
+Whether one wants to describe that in terms of memory, continuity, or distributed bodily pattern, the point is the same: organized persistence does not map neatly onto a fixed bodily heap.

+There are also larger systems that ordinary language hesitates to call alive, yet which begin to qualify once the criterion is operational rather than taxonomic.
+Biofilms, social insect colonies, immune systems, and other distributed regulatory assemblies can maintain boundaries, discriminate threat from safety, preserve functional organization, and alter later behavior in light of prior states.
+They are not all selves in the rich sense.
+But they are not well described as mere inert aggregates either.

+These cases do not all prove the same thing, and TEOS does not pretend they do.
+What they show is narrower and more decisive: the old sharp divide between "alive" and "not alive" fails to track the actual gradations of self-sustaining and self-steering organization we observe.

 Once this is stated, the original problem changes form.
 The question is no longer "At what magic point does life appear?"
 It becomes: how much self-sustaining, self-preserving, and self-steering organization is present in